elmiko/ocp-infrastructure-provider-onboarding-guide/docs/continuous-integration-and-testing/index.md

 ## Connecting with OpenShift CI

+In each of the sections below, the outbound links contain examples of the code changes and pull requests.

 ### Create Cluster Profile

 Creating your Cluster Profile for OpenShift's CI is a major stepping stone to running CI jobs.
 Details on how to do this can be found here: https://docs.ci.openshift.org/docs/how-tos/adding-a-cluster-profile/.
 Red Hat will work with you to complete each of the steps since they will require review and code merges into the OpenShift CI system.